Thomas Osborne, 1st Duke of Leeds: Early life, 1632–1674

 Osborne was the son of Sir Edward Osborne, Baronet of Kiveton, Yorkshire, and his second wife Anne Walmesley, widow of Thomas Middleton; she was a niece of Henry Danvers, 1st Earl of Danby.
 Thomas Osborne was born in 1632.
-He was the grandson of Sir Hewett Osborne and great-grandson of Sir Edward Osborne, Lord Mayor of London, who, according to the accepted account, while an apprentice to Sir William Hewett, clothworker and lord mayor in 1659, made the fortunes of the family by leaping from London Bridge into the river and rescuing Anne (d.
-1685), the daughter of his employer, whom he afterwards married.
+He was the grandson of Sir Hewett Osborne and great-grandson of Sir Edward Osborne, Lord Mayor of London, who, according to the accepted account, while an apprentice to Sir William Hewett, clothworker and lord mayor in 1559, made the fortunes of the family by leaping from London Bridge into the river and rescuing Anne (d.
+1585), the daughter of his employer, whom he afterwards married.

 Osborne's father was a staunch Royalist who served as Vice President of the Council of the North.
-Thomas's elder half-brother Edward was killed in an accident in 1638, when the roof of the family home collapsed on him; according to a family legend, Thomas survived because he had been searching for his cat under a table at the time of the disaster.
+Thomas's elder half-brother Edward was killed in an accident in 1638, when the family home roof collapsed on him; according to a family legend, Thomas survived because he had been searching for his cat under a table at the time of the disaster.
 Their father, a loving parent, is said never to have fully recovered from the loss.

 Osborne, the future Lord Treasurer, succeeded to the baronetcy and estates in Yorkshire on his father Edward's death in 1647, and, after unsuccessfully courting his cousin Dorothy Osborne, married Lady Bridget, daughter of Montagu Bertie, 2nd Earl of Lindsey, in 1651.

 Introduction to public life, 1665–1674

-Osborne was introduced to public life and to court by his neighbour in Yorkshire, George Villiers, 2nd Duke of Buckingham.
+Osborne was introduced to public life and court by his neighbour in Yorkshire, George Villiers, 2nd Duke of Buckingham.
 In 1661 he was appointed High Sheriff of Yorkshire and was then elected MP for York in 1665.
 He made the "first step in his future rise" by joining Buckingham in his attack on the Earl of Clarendon in 1667.
 In 1668 he was appointed joint Treasurer of the Navy with Sir Thomas Lyttelton, and subsequently sole treasurer.
 He succeeded Sir William Coventry as commissioner for the state treasury in 1669, and in 1673 was appointed a commissioner for the admiralty.
 He was created Viscount Osborne in the Scottish peerage on 2 February 1673, and a privy councillor on 3 May.
 On 19 June, on the resignation of Lord Clifford, he was appointed lord treasurer and made Baron Osborne of Kiveton and Viscount Latimer in the peerage of England, while on 27 June 1674 he was created Earl of Danby, by Charles II when he surrendered his Scottish peerage of Osborne to his third son Peregrine Osborne; (he was on his mother's side a great-nephew of the previous Earl of Danby).
 He was appointed the same year lord-lieutenant of the West Riding of Yorkshire, and in 1677 received the Garter.